 B — Bed and breakfasts.
-The connection with new people, the coziness of a home stay, and the anticipation of a year where I plan my very own bed and breakfast.
+The connection with new people, the coziness of a home stay, and the excitement of the new spring season of my very own bed and breakfast.

 C — Chocolate.
-Godiva chocolate, chocolate croissants, Nelson Chocofellers chocolate and Rogers chocolates and Sweet Georgia Browns and Lindt chocolate.
-I’ll take Toblerone or Ferrero Rocher.
+Godiva chocolate, chocolate croissants, Nelson Chocofellers chocolate, Rogers chocolates, Sweet Georgia Browns, and Lindt chocolate.
+I’ll take Toblerone or Ferrero Rocher too.
 Just chocolate.

 E — Eggs.
-Homemade eggs.
 Eggs for baking, eggs for Saturday omelets, eggs to sell.
 Ameracauna blue eggs.
 Brown eggs.
 Eggs from my own chickens.

-F –Family, groan.
-But obviously I think this.
+F –Family.
 There’s no way to enjoy all the little things quite so easily when you have eyes of little ones to see this entire season through, no matter how big the little one’s eyes are getting.

-G — Globes, snow globes, the golden globes, topographical globes for geography, the snow globe I feel I live in when I look outside my living room window when the snow falls.
+G — Globes, snow globes, the golden globes, topographical globes for geography, the snow globe I live in when I look outside my living room window as the snow falls.

 H — Home, and actually staying here.
 Amen to staycations and non-extracurricular days, and actually ‘home…schooling.’

-I — Interests, passing or permanent, random or structured, we can pursue them all as homeschoolers, parents and children alike.
+I — Interests, passing or permanent, random or structured, as we pursue them all as homeschoolers, parents and children alike.

-J — John Holt and John Taylor Gatto and Julie Bogarts, three homeschooling mentors who focus me on my homeschooling freedoms.
+J — John Holt and John Taylor Gatto and Julie Bogarts, three great J’s, the homeschooling mentors who focus me on my homeschooling freedoms.

 K — Kindling fires.
 To sit by while reading, writing, enjoying a nip, chatting, listening to music.

 L– Leisure.
-If there’s anything about the Christmas holidays I enjoy most, it is leisure.
-Lights.
-Something magical about Christmas lights.
+If there’s anything about the Christmas holidays I enjoy most, it is leisure, and Lights.
+Magical Christmas lights.

 M — Moosletoe.
-Daddy moose forgets to bring home a Christmas tree so he twirls his moosestache into a tree wrapped in lights all night long before Santa arrives.
+A story about daddy moose who forgets to bring home a Christmas tree so he twirls his moosestache into a tree wrapped in lights all night long before Santa arrives.
 Yup, you’ll love it too.
-M for mornings of mugs of coffee, meditation and yoga, snuggles on the sofa with books in front of the fireplace in pyjamas.

 O — Obvious Christmas gift ideas.
 Not scanning internet sites for endless hours but having a tangible wishlist instead.

-P — Pinterest, for creative inspiration and Podcasts, for encouraging reminders.
+P — Pinterest, for creative décor, cooking and gift inspiration.

 Q — Let’s move on to R…

 S — Snow.
 Somewhere between October and December, the kid’s enthusiasm for being outside declines…’nothing to do’ is the old refrain.
-Me, I still find a way to garden.
+Me, I still find a way to garden in the greenhouse.
 But when the snow hits…sledding and cross country skiing…fun!

 V — Vegetarian offerings: a healthy fast food restaurant in my town, yum yum.
 And vegan brownies, they are the only vegan go-to food that I would happily go-to.

-Y — Yesterday’s dinner: gotta love leftovers when we cook as often as our family.
+Y — Yesterday’s dinner: Got to love leftovers when we cook as often as our family does.